Chinese eggplant recipe is popular as Sichuan eggplant or Szechuan eggplant. This is a quick vegan recipe with Asian flavors.

 - quick vegan dinner

 This stir-fry eggplant recipe is made with Chinese eggplants cooked with Asian flavored sauce.
-Chinese eggplants are a specific type of eggplant with specific features.
-These are slim and long in looks unlike the bulbous fatty eggplants or wester eggplants.
-Chinese eggplants have thinner skin and less seeds too.
+Chinese eggplants are a specific type of eggplant with particular features.
+These are slim and long in looks, unlike the bulbous, fatty eggplants or wester eggplants.
+Chinese eggplants have thinner skin and fewer seeds, too.
 Lesser seeds make the eggplant less bitter.
 So this makes the best type of eggplant for this Chinese eggplant recipe.
-These are also same as Japanese eggplants.
+These are also the same as Japanese eggplants.

-This is an easy recipe that is vegan and gluten free as well.
-With only 4 ingredients and a sauce, this dish tastes awesome.
-Here I have added Sichuan peppers to my eggplant but you can also make the same dish with stir-fry sauce or chili garlic sauce.
+This is an easy recipe that is vegan and gluten-free.
+With only four ingredients and a sauce, this dish tastes awesome.
+Here, I have added Sichuan peppers to my eggplant.
+You can also make the same dish with stir-fry sauce or chili garlic sauce.

 Ingredients -